Can Taxes Shape an Industry? Evidence from the Implementation of the 'Amazon Tax'

 Charles A. Dice Center Working Paper No. 2014-05

 For years, online retailers have maintained a price advantage over brick-and-mortar retailers by not collecting sales tax at the time of sale.
-Recently, several states have required that the online retailer Amazon collect sales tax during checkout.
-Using transaction-level data, we document that households living in these states reduce Amazon purchases by 9.4% after sales tax laws were implemented, implying elasticities ranging from –1.2 to –1.4.
-The effect is more pronounced for large purchases, for which we estimate a reduction of 29.1% in purchases, corresponding to an elasticity of –3.9.
+Recently, several states have required that online retailer Amazon collect sales tax during checkout.
+Using transaction-level data, we document that households living in these states reduced Amazon purchases by 9.4% after sales tax laws were implemented, implying elasticities ranging from -1.2 to -1.4.
+The effect is more pronounced for large purchases, for which we estimate a reduction of 29.1% in purchases, corresponding to an elasticity of -3.9.
 Studying competitors in the electronics field, we detect some evidence of substitution toward competing retailers.
-Consistent with an income effect, we find a reduction in spending in other categories that is concentrated among the heaviest Amazon shoppers.

 Keywords: Amazon Tax, price elasticity, sales tax, internet commerce